Irregular Tensor Low-Rank Representation for Hyperspectral Image Representation: Preliminary and Related Work

-HSIs are used for various applications because of the rich band information.
-However, due to defective imaging conditions, HSI usually suffers from the spectral variation problem, i.e., the same material does not own the same spectral signature.
-Low-rank representation is an important approach to solve the spectral variation problem.
-In this section, we first introduce some notations and the preliminaries on tensor low-rank representation, and then review the related low-rank representation methods for HSI.
+HSIs are widely used in various applications due to their rich spectral information.
+However, due to imperfect imaging conditions, HSIs often suffer from the spectral variation problem, where the same material may exhibit different spectral signatures.
+Low-rank representation is an effective approach to address this issue.
+In this section, we first introduce the notations and preliminaries related to tensor low-rank representation, followed by a review of existing methods for HSIs.